vijaymohanb4u/copilot-demo-nextjs/.github/1-Create Nextjs App.prompt.md

 mode: 'agent'
 ---
 Create a Next.js app with the following specifications:
-- Use create-nextjs-app to bootstrap the project.
+- Use create-next-app to bootstrap the project.
 - Use the latest version of Next.js
 - Use TypeScript
 - Use Tailwind CSS